 Be wary of breeders who have all the same “look”, as they are valuing conformation over other things first.
 The AKC rewrote their breed standard in 2004, removing the “Jack Russell” name and now calling their acknowledged breed the “Parson Russell” Terrier... stating these dogs must only stand from 12” to 15” tall and requiring “spanning” to measure the terrier’s chest.
 (An average person’s hands must be able to measure the chest behind the elbows with their thumbs meeting at the spine and fingers enclosing the ribcage able to meet under the chest.
 A dog whose chest is larger than this is disqualified.)

 The UKC split the Jack Russell Terrier into two separate breeds in 2008, recognizing the Parson Russell Terrier in 2 height varieties (from 10-12.5” and 12.5” to 15” maximum for conformation showing) with a rough, broken or smooth coat and redefining the shorter, squattier, longer bodied Jack Russell Terrier as measuring from 10” to 12” only (in keeping with their “puddin’ dogs” or “shorty” nicknames.)

-Our Cher Car Kennels Parson Russell Terrier lines are the most proven and successful UKC registered lines in the world according to the UKC TOP PRODUCERS list using data for progeny’s titles earned.
+Cher Car Kennels has been breeding Parson Russell Terriers since 2002 and we have produced the most proven and successful UKC registeredlines in the world according to the UKC TOP PRODUCERS list using data for progeny’s titles earned.
 (The United Kennel Club is the largest all-breed performance-dog registry in the world, registering dogs from all 50 states and 25 foreign countries.)
 We produce dogs that excel in multiple venues, many from multi-aspect titled parents.
 Our dogs show confident appropriate character and make very loving family members.

 UKC Current Top Producers for Parson Russell Terriers: